nih-cfde/c2m2/README.md

 If the preview pull request does not merge and close itself, then there was a problem.

-There are three possible reasons the PR might not automatically merge into specspreview:
+There are three possible reasons the PR might not automatically merge into C2M2preview:

-- The most likely reason, is that the preview branch needs to be refreshed, that a stale preview was already in the specspreview branch and is clashing with yours.
-To fix it delete the specspreview branch and wait for the next hourly run
+- The most likely reason, is that the preview branch needs to be refreshed, that a stale preview was already in the C2M2preview branch and is clashing with yours.
+To fix it delete the C2M2preview branch and wait for the next hourly run
 - If it's a fresh preview branch, your changes may have made the repos incompatible.
 Tag @Acharbonneau in your PR and she'll help
 - Very occasionally, the github robot fails for server related reasons when there is otherwise no problem.
-Removing the specspreview branch so that the robot tries again generally fixes this.
+Removing the C2M2preview branch so that the robot tries again generally fixes this.
 Or tag @Acharbonneau

 ### Publishing your changes